floklimm/shinyTutorial/shinyTutorial.md

 x <- occurrences[2:length(occurrences)] # we do not take the whitespace author name into account
 ```

 > Incorporate the code above into the SERVER script.
-Execute the Shiny app to check if the new data is plotted
+Copy the file `opigAuthorList.txt` into the folder with your Shiny script.
+Execute the Shiny app to check if the new data is plotted.
+> (You might need to set your working directory to source file location for the correct loading of the data.)

 ### Create a more complex UI